DeepRahangdale/Concierge-AI/README.md

 Development: This project was built using the Next.js framework with TypeScript for type safety and maintainability.
 The backend utilizes a PostgreSQL database to handle data efficiently.
 I implemented a secure payment gateway using Stripe to manage subscriptions.

 ### Key Features:
--Custom AI Companions: Trained over 15 custom companions for clients, each capable of engaging in lifelike conversations tailored to individual preferences.
+* Custom AI Companions: Trained over 15 custom companions for clients, each capable of engaging in lifelike conversations tailored to individual preferences.
--Subscription Service: Users can create their custom companions for a monthly fee of $9.99.
+* Subscription Service: Users can create their custom companions for a monthly fee of $9.99.
--Libraries and Tools: Leveraged Tailwind CSS to cut development time by 30% compared to traditional CSS.
+* Libraries and Tools: Leveraged Tailwind CSS to cut development time by 30% compared to traditional CSS.
 Used the LLMs, Meta Llama 3 family from Replicate to power the AI models.
--User Base: The application is actively used by over 30 users, providing valuable feedback for continuous improvement.
+* User Base: The application is actively used by over 30 users, providing valuable feedback for continuous improvement.
--Contributions: I was involved in every aspect of the project, from ideation and design to implementation and deployment.
+* Contributions: I was involved in every aspect of the project, from ideation and design to implementation and deployment.
 I handled the integration of AI models, set up the database, and ensured the secure handling of payments.

 <!--
 Welcome to a new era of convenience and personalized service, where your every need is just a tap away.
 Imagine having a dedicated concierge at your fingertips, ready to assist you with anything and everything, 24/7.
 With our cutting-edge Concierge App, powered by a state-of-the-art AI model generator and a robust full-stack platform, we're redefining the way you experience assistance and convenience.